 In Croydon, we believe improving our health and wellbeing is everybody's business.
-To ensure this strategy reflects the diverse needs and aspirations of our local residents and communities, we did the following:
+To ensure the strategy reflected the diverse needs and aspirations of our local residents and communities:

-- We reviewed insights gathered from community engagement activities in Croydon since 2018, incorporating input from more than 100 local community engagement events and hearing from more than 3,700 voices. - We revisited Local Community Plans of Croydon's six Local Community Partnerships.
+- We reviewed insights gathered from community engagement activities in Croydon since 2018, incorporating input from more than 100 local community engagement events and hearing from more than 3,700 voices. - We revisited Local Community Plans of Croydon's six Local Community Partnership.
 These partnerships were set up as part of the Healthy Communities Together Programme.
 Each Local Community Plan identifies priority themes to improve health and wellbeing and tackle health inequalities. - We ran a six-week public consultation, including a survey and a series of in-person engagement sessions to gain further feedback on the draft strategy, incorporating views from 185 residents.